Mission & History

 From 1998 to the present, WLT has protected 32 properties, totaling over 1,700 acres, including eight preserves featuring frontage along the Pawcatuck River.
 WLT’s largest preserves are its 550-acre Grills Preserve and 482-acre Crandall Family Preserve.
 Crandall Family Preserve encompasses the Town of Westerly’s Crandall water wellhead, thus WLT plays a critical role in protecting the Town’s drinking water supply.
 In addition, the land trust has created a robust suite of programs, including our education initiative working with grades K-8 to provide environmental education opportunities.

 In 2004, the Board of Directors voted to expand the Westerly Land Trust’s mission to include an Urban Initiative, focused on redevelopment and enhancement of culturally significant commercial properties in areas of historic significance to the Town.
-The “smart growth” concept reflects the other side of the coin of land conservation.
-A vibrant downtown offering attractive options to live, dine, and shop reduces development pressure on precious open space.
+The “smart growth” concept reflects the other side of the coin of land conservation– a vibrant downtown offering attractive options to live, dine, and shop reduces development pressure on precious open space.

 During 2011 and 2012, the Westerly Land Trust facilitated a “KeepSpace Westerly” community visioning project in collaboration with Rhode Island Housing.
 This process of envisioning the future of downtown Westerly resulted in specific projects creating the Westerly Regional Arts Partnership, the Westerly Revolving Fund, an urban community garden, the installation of bicycle racks and improvements to the facades of downtown businesses.